husonlab/diamer1/README.md

 to taxonomically classify long reads of next generation sequencing technologies by comparison to a protein reference database.

-This tool was created as part of the master thesis by Noel Kubach in 2025.
+This tool was created as part of the master thesis by Noel Kubach in 2025, which can be accessed [here](masterthesis_kubach_2025.pdf).

 ![overview.png](src/test/resources/overview.png)